Inotrandom/deep-sea-shell/README.md

 ## Brief

-DSS is a high-level data-oriented operative programming language.
+DSS is a high-level data-oriented operative scripting language.
 Among others, its primary purpose is for communication and control of robotic systems.
+Quite literally, it is a parsing utility for more-complicated command line interfaces.

-DSS is intended to exist as both an effective means of storing, parsing, and using data, but also as a simple tool for operating systems.
+Unlike JSon or TOML, it serves as a directly executable format.

 DSS is designed not just for human users, but also for systems to universally send/recieve data packets on a network.